-The FY 2023-2026 Transportation Improvement Program was adopted by the KIPDA Transportation Policy Committee in May 2023.
-The next update of the TIP, for FY 2025-2028, is expected to be adopted in late FY 2025.
+• The FY 2023-2026 Transportation Improvement Program was adopted by the KIPDA Transportation Policy Committee in May 2023.
+At the time of this writing, that version of the TIP remains the TIP of record.
+The FY 2025-2028 Transportation Improvement Program is on schedule to be adopted by the KIPDA TPC in late FY 2025.